Specific aims of the program are to:

 Consignors will be provided with an initial report 2 – 4 weeks after delivery, a mid-term report, and a final report after the heifers are sold or returned.

-Estimated cost is $950 - $1,000 per head.
+Estimated cost is $775 per head for Fall 2017.
 This does not include sale expenses.
 Actual cost will depend on price of supplemental feed and will be determined at entry deadline.
 Cost for heifers exiting the program early will be prorated based on actual time on site.

 Consignors are encouraged to purchase insurance on their heifers for the period of time they will be enrolled in the program (many farm insurance providers have policy riders for this type of arrangement).
 Any liability of the University to Cosignors and third parties for any claims, damages, losses or costs arising out of or related to acts performed by the University under this agreement are governed by the Tennessee Claim Commission; Tennessee Code.